 Norman Stolzoff, Ph.D.

-An interview by Norman Stolzoff, president & founder of EI, with Victor Montori, MD.
-The discussion explored a range of topics related to how the current Covid-19 is shaping the current moment in terms of the experience of patients, clinicians, and the healthcare system as a whole.
+An interview by Dr. Norman Stolzoff, president & founder of Ethnographic Insight, with Victor Montori, MD.
+The discussion explored a range of topics related to how the current Covid-19 pandemic is shaping the current moment in terms of the experience of patients, clinicians, and the healthcare system as a whole.
 An overarching question that guided the dialogue was whether or not the crisis represents a turning point for a “patient revolution for careful and kind care.”
-Montori is a thought-provoking and passionate voice on these matters.
+Montori is a… Continue reading

 When responding to inquiries–or making pitches–to prospective new clients, I am invariably asked to talk about my relevant consumer insights research experience.
 Understanding that clients want to hear about studies that are close to their own category of business, I try to speak about past projects that the client might possibly find a thread of connection to.
 For example, for a manufacturer of wireless home speakers, I would talk about previous research I’ve conducted on other wireless home… Continue reading